BensThoughts/next-mdx-filesystem/README.md

 })
 ```

-`slugArray` is the current path.
+`slugArray`: is the current path.
 If called in an `index.tsx` page you can leave
 this option out.
 If called in a `[...slug].tsx` page `{params.slug}` can be
 handed directly to `slugArray` to request data for that route. `{params.slug}`
 is given to you by next.js and will be the slug array for the current route.
 See